surma/surma.dev/content/things/actormodel.md

 {
-  "title": "“An Actor, a model and an architect walk onto the web...”", "date": "2017-11-01",
+  "title": "“An Actor, a model and an architect walk onto the web...”", "date": "2017-12-27",
-  "socialmediaimage": "jank.gif",
+  "socialmediaimage": "gamedev.png",
-  "live": "false"
+  "live": "true"
 }
 Everything old is new again.
 Let’s take a concurrency model from the 70s and apply it to the web in 2017.
 Why?
 Well, read on, will ya?
 <!--more-->

 > **Note**: Yes, my syntax highlighting is broken.
 Sorry.

 The whole reason I started to think about actors was because I was playing around with [Erlang].
-Erlang is not the only language to use the Actor Model, of course, bur arguably the most popular one.
-There’s also it’s more modern reincarnation [Elixir], the JVM-langauge [Scala], or the systems programming language [Pony].
+Erlang is not the only language to use the Actor Model, of course, but arguably the most popular one.
+There’s also it’s more modern reincarnation [Elixir], the JVM langauge [Scala], or the systems programming language [Pony].

 It struck me that the Actor Model could work on the web.
 The more I thought about it, the more it seems like a natural fit.